Alexey Surkov: The Campaign Against Pasternak

 When Pasternak was nominated for the Nobel Prize in Literature in October 1958, Surkov was summoned to the Kremlin to brief the head of the communist party, Nikita Khrushchev:

 Surkov said that Pasternak was a scoundrel and God knows what else and that his poems were terribly anti-Soviet and his influence on Russian literature baleful.
 On the basis of this report the vicious Soviet campaign against Pasternak was launched, and of course it incensed world opinion.
-When the whole scandal erupted, Khrushchev summoned Surkov, grabbed him by the collar, shook him fiercely, and gave hima terrible dressing-down for failing to mention that Pasternak was a world-famous author.
+When the whole scandal erupted, Khrushchev summoned Surkov, grabbed him by the collar, shook him fiercely, and gave him a terrible dressing-down for failing to mention that Pasternak was a world-famous author.